Commercial Arbitrator, ADR

 Cliff has served either as sole arbitrator or as a member of an arbitral tribunal under both institutional (ICC, UNCITRAL, ADRIC, IBA, ICDR) and ad hoc rules.
 The majority of the arbitrations have been domestic but a number have been international commercial arbitrations.

 Since his retirement from the Court, Cliff practices as an independent commercial Arbitrator.
-He is a member of the Western Canada Commercial Arbitration Society (WCCAS) and also a member of the Calgary Energy and Commercial Arbitrations (“CECA”), an association of Independent arbitrators and mediators.
-CECA provides parties with access to leading arbitrators and mediators based in Calgary, each of whom has long expertise in arbitration and other forms of dispute resolution.
-CECA arbitrators focus particularly on issues involving the energy industry but more generally involving commercial disputes of all types.
+He is a member of the Western Canada Commercial Arbitration Society (WCCAS) and also a member of Western Arbitration Chambers (Western), an association of Independent arbitrators and mediators.
+Western provides parties with access to leading arbitrators and mediators based in Calgary, each of whom has long expertise in arbitration and other forms of dispute resolution.
+Western arbitrators focus particularly on issues involving the energy industry but more generally involving commercial disputes of all types.

 View/download the pdf.